skiwithpete/alarmpi/README.md

 Welcome to the Alarm Pi code.

+It's "A Simple Spoken Weather And News Clock" for your Raspberry Pi.

 Please feel free to take it, and do what you will with it.

 Watch the video here:  http://youtu.be/julETnOLkaU